Lakshmi-krishna-vr/Useless_project/README.md

-Well-Wisher Maaman
+Well-Wisher Uncle
 Stay focused—or face the wrath of Maaman!

 Well-Wisher Maaman is a Chrome extension designed to keep you away from distractions like social media like facebook,instagram and facebook.
-If you spend too much time scrolling say 10min, an irritating uncle (Maaman) will suddenly appear on your screen.
+If you spend too much time scrolling say like 10min, an irritating uncle (Maaman) will suddenly appear on your screen.
 He will keep pestering you—chatting, scolding, and reminding you—until you finally decide to leave the distracting site and get back to work. its like you can't close this until you answer all the annoying question.
+Finally at last if you are still using social media the uncle will redirect the screen to some useful site.

 -Features
 Real-time Distraction Detection – Automatically triggers when you spend too long on supported social media sites.